Outlaw's Son: Plot

-Ten years pass and Jeff is still living with Ruth and is now working as a security agent for the stagecoach line, but is embittered by the town's ostracism of him.
+Ten years pass, and Jeff is still living with Ruth and is now working as a security agent for the stagecoach line, but is embittered by the town's ostracism of him.
 Jeff is courting two young women, the prim Amy Wentworth and the more adventurous Lila Costain, who runs a ranch she inherited from her father.
 When Jeff assists Elec and a posse in foiling a stagecoach robbery, they shoot three of the robbers, including Ed Wyatt.
-As he dies, Wyatt recognizes Jeff as Nate's son and tells him and Elec that he and Somerson committed the bank robbery, not Nate.
+As he dies, Wyatt recognises Jeff as Nate's son and tells him and Elec that he and Somerson committed the bank robbery, not Nate.

 After Jeff confronts Ruth with the truth about the robbery, she admits that she lied to prevent Nate from taking him away because she wanted Jeff to grow up to be happy and decent.
 Jeff then leaves Ruth's house and decides to find Nate.
 Although Lila tries to dissuade Jeff and asks him to stay with her, he is obsessed with joining his father, who has continued his criminal career, in exacting revenge against the townspeople.
 Somerson contacts Jeff with a proposal that they and two others set up a payroll robbery based upon Jeff's knowledge of the stage line's operations.

 Later, Nate visits Ruth and reveals that he never told Jeff that she had lied because he wanted the boy to stay with her.
-While Nate is at the house, Jeff enters with Lila and Nate informs him that he has heard about the intended robbery and forbids him to participate.
+While Nate is at the house, Jeff enters with Lila, and Nate informs him that he has heard about the intended robbery and forbids him to participate.
 In the ensuing fistfight, Jeff beats up Nate and rides off.
 Nate then begs Elec to help him prevent the robbery.

 When Nate and Elec thwart the holdup, Somerson and another gunman take Jeff hostage, blaming him for Nate and Elec's intervention, and flee on the stage.
 Nate rides after them and, as Jeff and Somerson struggle inside the coach for possession of a gun, Nate shoots the outlaw driver.
 Nate then jumps on board, taking over the reins of the runaway stage, but is attacked by Somerson who has knocked out Jeff.
 Somerson overpowers Nate and brings the stage to a halt, intending to shoot Elec and the others who are following.
 Nate prevents Somerson from shooting by jumping on him from the stagecoach but is in turn shot by the outlaw.
 Nate, using his waning strength, throws a knife into Somerson, killing him.

-Later, as Nate dies in Ruth's house, Jeff tells him that he intends to change his ways and Ruth agrees to help Jeff once more.
+Later, as Nate dies in Ruth's house, Jeff tells him that he intends to change his ways, and Ruth agrees to help Jeff once more.
 Lila then comforts Jeff for the loss of his father.